 Individual members are active in their localities and with local groups and serve on a number of external bodies.
+Training is offered to all Members who are asked to represent East Herts on outside bodies and Trusteeships.

-The Hertfordshire County LSP and the East Herts District LSP are forums for active engagement with wider stakeholders and a mutual holding to account in delivering the Community StrategiesPlans.
+The Hertfordshire Forward County LSP and the East Herts District LStrategic Partnership are forums for active engagement with wider stakeholders and a mutual holding to account in delivering the Community Strategies.